unahouExosite/docs/portals/README.md

 #### Request

-Please reference [update device](#update-device) in the type session.
+Request body is a [device object](#device-object).
 Currently only the following keys may be updated:

 * `"info": {"description": ...}` - description under info (optional)